MaxDrljic/Chat-App-React-Redux-Redux-Saga-WebSockets/README.md

+# Chat-App-React-Redux-Redux-Saga-WebSockets

+Chat application used to generate random names, give the ability to type messages, send them and print the result on the screen.
+Has basic functionality like a real-chat app has, but in this case, open multiple localhost:3000 instances to test it out.
+Different names should be displayed, like the messages you type in the input box.

+Be sure to open two consoles, first is for the front end, and the second one is for the server.
+Go in the project folders, cd into root project and /server directory, do `yarn start` and `node app.js` for the server.
+Try opening multiple instances of localhost to really test out the chat application.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>